yalcinalp/Opti-Task-Scheduler/README.md

 - Yusufhan Ali Üstün - [yusufhanali](https://github.com/yusufhanali)

-This web extension is connected to your Jira, Google Calendar and Gmail accounts.
+This web extension is connected to your `Jira`, `Google Calendar` and `Gmail` accounts.
 It has three main functionality:

--To fetch tasks from Jira, sort them according to their dependency and priority, then create events and add them to your Google Calendar.
+- To fetch tasks from Jira, sort them according to their dependency and priority, then create events and add them to your Google Calendar.

--To display mails from preadded accounts in the extension.
+- To display mails from preadded accounts in the extension.

--To give you a chance to rate your daily productivity and work-life balance.
+- To give you a chance to rate your daily productivity and work-life balance.

 To run the project:
 1. Get Google Gmail and Calendar API JSON